Rebeca F Rivera

 General method of instruction

-Small and large group discussions Films Guest Speakers Short lectures Student led facilitation and presentations
+Small and large group discussions Hands on garbology project to analyze campus waste streams (there is an associated lab fee for saftey gear) Guest Speakers Short lectures Student led facilitation and presentations Films

 Class assignments and grading

-Weekly reading responses, short assignments, and research project.
+Weekly reading responses, short assignments, and garbology project.

 All readings will be available through the library e-reserve.